GLOBAL MARKETS-Stocks, dollar gain on soft landing hopes | Headlines

 Global stock markets rallied and the dollar strengthened on Thursday after a slew of data showed a strong U.S. economy that is decelerating with slowing inflation, giving credence to the Federal Reserve's desire to engineer a soft landing.
 Gross domestic product increased at a faster-than-expected 2.9% annual rate in the fourth quarter of last year as consumers boosted spending on goods, the U.S. Commerce Department said.

-Inflation data improved too, as growth in personal consumption expenditures slowed to 2.1% year over year from 2.3% in the prior quarter while the GDP price index, another inflation measure, decelerated to 3.5%.
-But the Fed's hefty interest rate hikes eroded demand and slowed growth toward the end of 2022, posing a conundrum for the U.S. central bank's policymakers as they contemplate how much higher rates need to go when they meet next week.
+Inflation data improved too, as personal consumption expenditures growth slowed to 2.1% year over year from 2.3% in the prior quarter while the GDP price index decelerated to 3.5%.
+But the Fed's hefty interest rate hikes last year eroded demand and slowed growth toward the end of 2022, posing tough choices for U.S. central bank policymakers as they contemplate how much higher rates need to go when they meet next week.

-MSCI's all-country world index, a gauge of stocks in 47 countries, rose 0.62% to hit a fresh five-month high, while the dollar index rose 0.325%.
-"The market is pricing in a Fed pivot where they actually cut rates by the end of the year," said James Ragan, director of wealth management research at DA Davidson in Seattle, saying Fed Chair Jerome Powell is unlikely to indicate any move next week.
+MSCI's all-country world index, a gauge of stocks in 47 countries, rose 0.90% to hit a fresh five-month high, while the dollar index rose 0.246%.
+"The market is pricing in a Fed pivot where they actually cut rates by the end of the year," said James Ragan, director of wealth management research at DA Davidson in Seattle, adding Fed Chair Jerome Powell is unlikely to indicate any move next week.

 "What Powell has pushed back on a lot is to not really think about lowering rates at all," Ragan said.
 "But they are willing to pause and hold rates at a high level for a certain period of time."
-Futures are pricing a 95.8% probability of a 25 basis points hike next Wednesday, and see the Fed's overnight rate at% by December, less than than the 5.1% rate Fed officials have projected into next year
+Futures are pricing a 94.7% probability of a 25 basis points hike next Wednesday and see the Fed's overnight rate at 4.45% by next December, or lower than the 5.1% rate Fed officials have projected into next year on market expectations of a rate cut.

 Overnight in Asia, equities rose to a seven-month high, with Hong Kong shares playing catchup to other markets' gains as trade resumed after a three-day Lunar New Year holiday.
 MSCI's broadest index of Asia-Pacific shares outside Japan climbed 1.1% and was set for its fifth straight day of gains.